 POM 699 Master’s Thesis

-- Maximal flexibility with online, blended, and face-to-face delivery formats
+- Maximum flexibility with online, blended, and face-to-face delivery formats

 - Provides high value and high quality